 AI-powered testing also transforms businesses resulting in creating more stable suits, releasing software faster to meet end-user demands, and greater product outcomes.

 When we bring AI technology and test automation together, the testing capabilities become infinitely larger.
 According to the WQR, 45% of respondents use AI for intelligent automation in testing.

 The survey points out that one of the keys to making test automation more effective is to implement AI in automation.
 The engineers need to decide what to automate, what not to automate, what to automate first relying on principles of smart test automation.
 This is where the smartness or the use of predictive analytics re-emerge.

 There is also an increasing focus on intelligent automation, which is expected to accelerate speed-to-market and eliminate human errors.

 Possible business benefits

-Involved right, test automation can bring back large amounts of efforts and time invested.
+Involved right, test automation can bring back large amounts of effort and time invested.
 Nevertheless, business benefits are not limited by these advantages.

 The WQR showed that the respondents give a higher weighting to test automation comparing with the previous years.
 They have highlighted the following advantages: